milesroxas/Flint/src/features/linter/README.md

 A linting system for Webflow Designer that validates class naming, flags duplicate utility properties, and applies context-aware rules to elements within the current page or the currently selected element.
 This document reflects the current implementation across services, rules, UI, and state.

+### ✨ **Enhanced Message Color Coding System**

+The linter now features an intelligent color coding system that enhances message readability and maintains your product design style:

+- **🔵 Webflow Class**: Uses your signature blue (`oklch(0.45 0.214 259.815)`) for class names
+- **🔴 Error Content**: Orange-red highlighting for problematic values
+- **🟢 Suggestion Content**: Green highlighting for recommended fixes
+- **🟣 Dynamic Properties**: Purple for placeholders like `[element]`, `{property}`
+- **⚪ Inherited Properties**: Default styling for other content

+**Smart Pattern Recognition**: The system automatically detects message structures like "Child group key X does not match root key Y. Rename to Z" and applies appropriate colors based on position and context.

 ### Key capabilities

 - **Class type detection**: custom, utility, combo (combo prefers Webflow API `style.isComboClass()` with fallback to `is-` prefix)